dliang5299/MIDS-207-Final-Project/README.md

 ## Conclusion

 - Developed a model to predict NBA game point spreads, likelihood of covering the Vegas spread, and put forth a betting strategy using Kelly Criterion.
+Resulted in ~45% return on test data.
 - Benchmarked predictions against actual game spreads and betting odds.
 - Future work: refining models, exploring additional features, real-time predictions.